TEMPORARY, LIMITED, AND SUPERVISED PRACTICE OF OPTOMETRY.

-An applicant holding a valid and active license in another state or jurisdiction who wishes to practice optometry in North Carolina before taking and passing the Board’s clinical/practicum examination must also meet criteria 1. and 2. above and have successfully passed all parts of the NBEO examinations that were available at the time the applicant graduated from an accredited school or college of optometry.
+An applicant holding a valid and active license in another state or jurisdiction who wishes to practice optometry in North Carolina before taking and passing the Board’s clinical/practicum examination must also meet criteria 1. and 2. above and have successfully passed all parts of the NBEO examinations that were available at the time the applicant graduated from an accredited school or college of optometry or is actively seeking NBEO exams or results as outlined in 3. ii. above.
 Such applicant must also provide evidence or otherwise satisfy the Board that he is in good standing with each other state or jurisdiction in which he currently is licensed.
 He also must provide evidence to the Board regarding (i) any restriction of his license or any discipline to which he has been subjected in any state or jurisdiction in which he previously has been licensed; (ii) any surrender of a license by him in any state or jurisdiction; and (iii) any pending disciplinary matter or investigation by any state or federal agency or authority.

 Provisional license authority: